khoadangnguyenn/SocialNav-Webpage/README.md

 # SocialWalker: Learning a Social Compliance Cost from Web-Scale Human Walking Videos for Plug-and-Play Robot Navigation
 ---
 ![Teaser Figure](./static/images/overview_paper.png)

 ---
-This repository contains the source code for the **SocialWalker** project website.
-SocialWalker is a framework that learns a social compliance cost directly from large-scale human walking videos without requiring manual social annotations or robot-collected interaction data.
----

 The site available at `https://khoadangnguyenn.github.io/SocialNav-Webpage/`.

 ---

 ## 📁 Repository Structure

 ```